Jubatian/rrpge-spec/specs/userlib/fontdata.rst

 There are multiple layouts of this font in the Peripheral RAM to assist different text output algorithms.

-The font data is accompanyed with a conversion table for UTF transformation.
+The font data is accompanied with a conversion table for UTF transformation.
 A table for converting the 128 - 255 range of Code Page 437 to UTF is also included.